 You can store your bags and suitcases at left luggage offices at some of the main London train stations, Victoria Coach Station and at some shops and hotels in central London.

-There are no self-service left lockers at London train stations or lockers or left luggage offices at any London underground/tube station.
+There are no self-service left lockers at London train stations or left luggage offices at any London underground/tube station.

 It can be expensive for short periods, so ask your hotel, B&B or hostel if they have any bag storage facilities.
 Some will keep your bags for free, others will charge a small fee.

 If you want to store bags for a few days, a few weeks or longer it’s much cheaper to rent a self-storage locker

 There is a new way of storing your bags when visiting London.
 Several luggage storage companies let you deposit your bags with hotels, local shops, cafes or other businesses.
 It’s cheaper than the train station left luggage office and as storage places can be found all over central London there’s a good chance of finding a place to store your bags closer to your destination.

 All bookings and payment must be made online with a credit or debit card (not at the storage place) and include insurance against theft, loss or damage (read the small print to find out what’s covered).

 - Book luggage storage with Stasher at hundreds of luggage storage locations across London for the set price of £6 for 24 hours (Use the code TOPTIP for 10% off).
 2018 Gold Award winners at Visit England’s Awards for Excellence.

 - Nannybag is one of the largest luggage storage network.
 Store your luggage with one of their 200 ‘Nannies’ in London for £6 per day.
 (Use code LONDON for an extra 10% off)

 If you are arriving or departing by train or need a secure place to leave your luggage, there are left luggage offices, run by Excess Baggage Company, at some London train stations and inside the King’s Cross Post Office.
 All offices have x-ray machines and CCTV.